 Barcelona (Spain), one of the most popular destinations in Europe, entices millions of tourists every year thanks to big city buzz meets eclectic charm, mouthwatering cuisine and masterpieces of modernist architecture that will leave you spellbound.
 The person who put Barcelona firmly on the Modernism map and whose creations continue to evoke a feeling of jaw dropping awe even after 150+ years of his birth, is none other than Antoni Gaudí , the celebrated Catalan architect who is rightfully referred to as “Master of Catalan Modernism” and “Universal Genius” because of his visionary creations.
 In this self guided Barcelona Gaudí tour, I will be providing information and tips on how to visit five of his architectural wonders since these are extremely popular tourist attractions and need some prior planning.
 This Gaudí walking tour can be done easily on your own and will leave you mesmerized with the whimsical beauty of the architect’s creations alongside the sheer details and technicalities.
 Barcelona is an extremely walkable city and has good public transportation; as a result you will have no problems in accessing these masterpieces as part of your Gaudí architecture tour.
 We spaced our self guided Gaudí tour over three days but you if you plan properly (read ticketing and transportation tips below), you can see most in one and possibly all of these in two days.
+For more on this city, read this fantastic guide on how to spend three days in Barcelona or read this post on top 10 things to do in Barcelona.

 Disclaimer: This post may contain some affiliate links.
 Clicking on them may earn me a small commission at no extra cost to you for the product.
 This teeny tiny commission helps support my blog hosting and other maintenance costs.
 Thank you!